Governor-General of Australia: Appointment

-The governor-general is formally appointed by the monarch of Australia, in terms of letters patent issued by the monarch at some time during their reign and counter-signed by the then prime minister.
+The governor-general is formally appointed by the monarch of Australia with a commission made under the authority of section 2 of the Constitution and regulated by letters patent issued by the monarch.
 When a new governor-general is to be appointed, the current prime minister recommends a name to the monarch, who by convention accepts that recommendation.
-The monarch then permits the recommendation to be publicly announced, usually several months before the end of the existing governor-general's term.
-During these months, the person recommended is referred to as the governor-general-designate.
-After receiving their commission, the new governor-general takes an Oath of Allegiance to the monarch and an Oath of Office.
-These oaths are administered by the chief justice of Australia or another senior judge.
+Prior to the 1940s, the recommendation was made and decided by the Cabinet as a whole.
+The incoming governor-general is publicly announced usually several months before the end of the existing governor-general's term.
+After receiving their commission, the new governor-general takes an oath or affirmation of allegiance to the monarch and an oath or affirmation of office.
+These oaths are administered by the chief justice of Australia or another justice of the High Court.
 Traditionally, the ceremony takes place in the Senate chamber.